DEADLINE: 1 JUNE 2015

-The International Alliance of ALS/MND Associations and the MNDA are hosting a one-day Allied Professionals Forum in Brussels, Belgium on 4 December 2014.
-This seminar, specifically for allied health and social care professionals, is held between the International Alliance Meeting (2-3 December) and the International Symposium on ALS/MND (5-7 December).
+The International Alliance of ALS/MND Associations will host a one-day Allied Professionals Forum at the JW Marriott Grande Lakes in Orlando, Florida, USA on 10 December 2015.
+This seminar, specifically for allied health and social care professionals, is held between the International Alliance Meeting (8-9 December) and the International Symposium on ALS/MND (11-13 December).

 Make a difference to people with ALS/MND and those